SermetPekin/evdspy-repo/docs/source/get_series_exp.rst

     - **last**: Last value within the specified period.
     - **sum**: Sum of all values within the specified period.

-cache : bool, optional [when it is False refreshes data on each call ]
+cache : bool, optional
     If True, uses cached data when available to speed up the data retrieval process.
-Default is False. meta_cache : bool, optional [when it is False refreshes metadata on each call ] If True, uses cached data when available to speed up the data retrieval process.
+Default is False.

+meta_cache : bool, optional
+    If True, uses cached metadata when available to speed up the data retrieval process.
 Default is False.

 proxy : str, optional
     The URL of the proxy server to use for the requests.
 Default is None.